Training Event Calendar

 More often than you think, people give up and call Kipu.

-Sometimes they’re 20 months and six figures into an implementation, and other times, after the system is in and they discover how backwards that other system is.* All this reminds us of those systems the airlines use – every time we’re in line at the airport talking to reservation agents.
-IT’S CRAZY, right?
+Sometimes they’re 20 months and six figures into implementation, and other times, after the system is in and they discover how backward the other system is.* All this reminds us of those systems the airlines use – every time we’re in line at the airport talking to reservation agents.
+It’s crazy, right?

-Kipu's Agile Advantage.
-Like we said, we’re KIPU and we’re different.
+As we said, we’re Kipu, and we’re different.
 Kipu was built over a two year period in the cloud.
 Inside a CARF accredited detox facility, then in two different Joint Commission Accredited Residential Treatment facilities with PHP, IOP and OP as well.
 We worked directly with and for the actual users.
 That’s what Agile Development means.
-It seems straight forward enough but it’s a new and different way of thinking.
-Agile Development produces easy to use, intuitive software with no trade off in power, speed, or depth.
+It seems straight forward enough, but it’s a new and different way of thinking.
+Agile development produces easy to use, intuitive software with no trade-off in power, speed, or depth.
 And we built Kipu IN The Cloud in a modern programming language called Ruby on Rails, which is what Twitter was written in.
-That means we’re not only Fast, Powerful, and Easy to access in our Private Cloud without VPN or Citrix server, but also that modern programming languages are easy to revise and update.
+That means we’re not only Fast, Powerful, and Easy to access in our Private Cloud without a VPN or Citrix server, but also that modern programming languages are easy to revise and update.

 To this day, Kipu’s developers constantly visit clients to learn how they work.
-Then, and only then do they code to develop updates and features.
-So…”Agile” kind of means “we built it with you and we work your way – You don’t have to adapt and work our way”.
+Then, and only then, they will begin coding to develop updates and features.
+So, “agile” kind of means, “We built it with you, and we work your way; you don’t have to adapt and work our way.”

 Product-specific benefits of agile development include:

-Faster, smaller.
-Traditional software development relied on first outlining the requirements, planning, design, building, testing, and delivery.
-Agile methodology, by contrast, looks to deploy the first increment in a couple weeks and the entire piece of software in a couple months.
+Faster, smaller: Traditional software development relied on first outlining the requirements, planning, design, building, testing, and delivery.
+Agile methodology, by contrast, looks to deploy the first increment in a couple of weeks and the entire piece of software in a couple of months.

 We welcome changing requirements, even late in development.
 Agile processes harness change for the customer’s competitive advantage.